GhostAIDLP/GhostAI_DLP/steps/README.md

+Next Steps

+Add Algorithmic Red Teaming using Garak to use probes and

+Added DB and logging now and dockerized to allow friendly deployments to cloud as well as stress testing and covertage metrics

 Now we are on the place where we have a prompt scanner working so thats good, however now thinking about making this demoable, and getting a genuine product out, currently we are working on wrapping this as an sdk and now we gotta conduct alot of user interviews